 Shortly after graduating from Niagara College’s culinary management program, Chef Andrew landed a job as a cook at Canoe, Oliver & Bonacini’s critically acclaimed Canadian restaurant in downtown Toronto.
 Chef Andrew spent three years working under Executive Chef Anthony Walsh, who taught him to cook at a level he had never experienced.
 During his time at Canoe, the restaurant was named “The Best Restaurant in the City” by Toronto Life magazine.

 In 2009, Chef Andrew was promoted to Sous Chef at Jump, O&B’s high-energy Bay Street hub, where he expanded their fresh handmade pasta program.
 In 2011, he left Jump to open and operate a boutique catering company alongside his wife.
 Chef Andrew returned to O&B in 2015 as Executive Sous Chef at Canoe, and then moved on to help open and lead the kitchen at Leña Restaurante, O&B’s South American inspired dining destination.

 At Parcheggio Ristorante, Chef Andrew returns to his Italian cooking roots.
 Using authenticity as a guideline rather than a hard-fast rule, Chef Andrew features a mix of local Ontario ingredients and premium Italian products.
 Drawing inspiration from personal experience, including his own Nonna’s cooking, Chef Andrew will craft delicious, honest food – well-made and simply presented.

 In 2020, Chef Andrew was appointed District Chef for Oliver & Bonacini Hospitality.
-In this role, he continues to oversee culinary direction at Parcheggio, Beauty Barbecue & Smokehouse, and Village Loft, as well as O&B Café Grill, Bayview Village.
+In this role, he continues to oversee culinary direction at Parcheggio, Beauty Eats, and Village Loft, Babel, Jump, and O&B Café Grill, Bayview Village.